 Starting from local needs and determination to overcome difficulties

-Born in 1994 in Muong Toong commune, Lo Van Thang has been attached to the border area of Nam Ke since he was assigned as Secretary of the Commune Youth Union.
+Born in 1994 in Muong Toong commune, Lo Van Thang has been attached to the border area of Nam Ke since he was assigned to be the Secretary of the Commune Youth Union.
 In 2016, realizing that the demand for agricultural products in the locality was limited in supply, he began implementing the VAC model.
-However, the path to entrepreneurship has never been easy.
+However, the path to starting a business has never been easy.

 From the practical life of local people, he realized that agricultural products, especially meat, fish, and vegetables, still mainly depend on supplies from other places, while large land and abundant youth labor have not been effectively exploited, from which the idea of implementing the VAC model was formed.

 “At that time, I only had determination and a little family garden land.
-The biggest difficulties were the initial investment capital and lack of technical experience.
-I had to take advantage of every afternoon and weekend to clear the land, build barns, and make ponds, while working and learning through the internet and agricultural officers,” Thang recalled.
+The biggest difficulty was the initial investment capital and lack of technical experience.
+I had to take advantage of every afternoon and weekend to clear the land, build barns, make ponds, and learn while working on the internet and through agricultural officers,” Thang recalled.

-More importantly, his model is a practical, close-knit example that is suitable for local conditions for many union members and young people to learn and follow.
-“I used to think that if I could do it, many young people here could do it too, and even do better if they had the opportunity to learn and were properly supported,” Thang said.
+More importantly, his model is a practical, close and suitable example for local conditions for many union members and youth to learn and follow.
+“I used to think that if I could do it, many young people here could do it too, even better if they had the conditions to learn and were properly supported,” Thang said.

-In particular, he and the Commune Youth Union Executive Committee effectively managed savings groups that borrowed capital from the Social Policy Bank.
-“The total outstanding loan balance of the loan programs currently managed by the Commune Youth Union is more than 11 billion VND.
+In particular, he and the Commune Youth Union Executive Committee effectively managed the savings groups that borrowed capital from the Social Policy Bank.
+“The total outstanding loan programs currently managed by the Commune Youth Union is more than 11 billion VND.
 Many young people, after accessing capital and learning the model, have begun to have a stable income from livestock farming, afforestation, and developing comprehensive forest gardens,” Mr. Thang shared.

 “Although the border area is remote, it has great potential for discovery tourism and ethnic cuisine .
 I want to build a space associated with local products, both creating more output for agricultural products and promoting the culinary culture of the ethnic groups living in Nam Ke,” he said excitedly.